 Life Pieces engages boys and young men through three main programs:

-After School Program -- This program engages about 75 apprentices in rigorous after-school homework assistance, tutoring, literacy training, math skill development and computer training.
+This program engages about 105 apprentices in rigorous after-school homework assistance, tutoring, literacy training, math skill development and computer training.
 Our location at Drew Elementary School in Washington, DC is open to apprentices six days a week from 3:30-7:30 after school during the week, and during flexible hours on the weekends.

 For more about our After School Program, click here.

-Saturday Academy -- This program takes place twice-monthly for five hours offering African American male high school students training in your Human Development System as well as engaging them in a series of interactive workshops focused on life skill setting for college-bound students.
+This program takes place three Saturdays per month for five hours, offering African American male high school students training in our Human Development System as well as engaging them in a series of interactive workshops focused on life skill building for college-bound students.
 Topics covered include: resume building, mock interviews, essay writing, financial management, college preparedness, study skills.

 For more about Saturday Academy, click here.